 I definitely feel like I over packed for this trip because there was a ton of makeup that was never used.
 I think that for any beach destinations, less is more.
 Unless you like to deal with runny mascara and patchy foundation spots.

 I’m so glad we got away before Olivia starts school and we all get busy with the hustle and bustle of our fall schedules.
 I would definitely urge you to take a family vacation somewhere, even a staycation at a local resort.
 The memories made are priceless and you will NEVER regret spending the money to make memories.
-I came across a meme that read: You can always make more money but you cannot make more time.
+I came across a saying and I think it rings so true: You can always make more money but you cannot make more time.
 Spend it wisely.